 50.07 Finance

-Financial Accounting System: Each collaborative shall adopt and maintain a financial accounting system in accordance with generally accepting accounting principles as prescribed by the governmental accounting standards board and any supplemental requirements prescribed jointly by the Commissioner and the Commissioner of Revenue, in consultation with the State Auditor.
+Financial Accounting System: Each collaborative shall adopt and maintain a financial accounting system in accordance with generally accepted accounting principles as prescribed by the governmental accounting standards board and any supplemental requirements prescribed jointly by the Commissioner and the Commissioner of Revenue, in consultation with the State Auditor.
 At a minimum, the financial accounting system shall delineate:

-dministration and overhead;
+administration and overhead;

+rental of real property;

+program costs;

-ental of real property;
+capital expenditures, including fixed assets, real property or the improvement of real property;

-apital expensesdesignated as items with a unit value of $5,000 or more and a useful life of one year or more;

-ebt payments;
+debt payments;

-eposits into a capital reserve.
+deposits into a capital reserve; and

+all additional disclosures required in 50.08 (2).

-Collaborative Fund: The collaborative board of directors shall establish and manage a collaborative fund.
+Education Collaborative Fund: The collaborative board of directors shall establish and manage an education collaborative fund.
 All monies paid by the member districts and non-member districts and all grants or gifts from the federal government, state government, charitable foundations, private corporations, or any other source shall be paid to the collaborative board of directors and deposited in the fund.
 The treasurer of the collaborative, subject to the direction of the collaborative board of directors, shall receive and disburse all money belonging to the collaborative without further appropriation.

 Revenues: The collaborative board of directors may apply, through an appropriate vote, for state, federal, corporate, or foundation grants, and may enter into contracts to obtain the funds necessary to carry out the purpose for which the collaborative was established.

+Purchasing: An educational collaborative, acting through its board of directors, may, subject to chapter 30B, enter into contracts for the purchase of supplies, materials and services and for the purchase or leasing of land, buildings and equipment as considered necessary by the board of directors.

 Creating the Annual Budget:

-The collaborative board of directors shall follow the process outlined in the collaborative agreement for the development and approval of the collaborative budget,.
+The collaborative board of directors shall follow the process outlined in the collaborative agreement for the development and approval of the collaborative budget, tuition rates, membership dues and fees-for-service.
 On an annual basis the collaborative board of directors shall propose a budget for the upcoming fiscal year.
-The proposed budget shall contain The proposed budget shall be classified into such other line items as the collaborative board of directors shall determine.
+The proposed budget shall contain all planned financial activity.
+Expenditures from grant funds, trust funds and other funds not designated as general funds that by law may be expended by the collaborative board of directors without further appropriation shall be segregated in the budget.
+The general fund budget shall segregate all operating expenditures, capital expenditures, debt service payments and deposits to capital reserve.
+The proposed budget shall be classified into such line items as the collaborative board of directors shall determine.

-All funds received for the operation of the collaborative shall be considered general fund revenues with the exception of grants, gifts or contracts.
+All financial activity for the operation of the collaborative shall be considered general fund activity with the exception of activities relative to grants, gifts or contracts.

+The budget shall delineate the tuition rates, membership dues and fees-for-service to be paid by the member districts and non-member districts.

+Tuition rates and fees-for-service shall be based on the combined cost of providing collaborative programs and services.

-shall not be included in the budget but shall . provided to the collaborative board of directors along with the budget. to support the budgetThe proposed budget and all other projected receipts and expenditures, as noted in 603 CMR 50.07 (4)(c), shall be discussed at a public meeting of the collaborative board of directors.
+The proposed budget shall be discussed at a public meeting of the collaborative board of directors.
+Public notice shall be given to member districts.

 Approving the Collaborative Budget:

-At a collaborative board meeting following the board meeting at which the collaborative budget was first proposed, the collaborative board of directors shall approve, by at least a majority vote, the collaborative budget for the upcoming fiscal year.
+At a collaborative board meeting at least ten working days following the board meeting at which the collaborative budget was first proposed, the collaborative board of directors shall approve, by at least a majority vote, the collaborative budget for the upcoming fiscal year.

-.

-A summary of projected receipts and expenditures in grant funds, trust funds, and funds other than general fund revenues shall be provided to the collaborative board of directors for approval along with the budget.

-The treasurer of the educational collaborative shall certify and transmit the budget and the tuition and feesfor the upcoming fiscal year to each member district in a timeframe specified in the collaborative agreement. but not later than April 30 of the preceding year.
+The treasurer of the educational collaborative shall certify and transmit the budget and the tuition rates, membership dues and fees-for-service for the upcoming fiscal year to each member district in a timeframe specified in the collaborative agreement.